crazywhalecc/static-php-cli/README-en.md

 If you want to contribute document content, please go to [crazywhalecc/static-php-cli-docs](https://github.com/crazywhalecc/static-php-cli-docs).

+Part of the English document is written by me, and part is translated by Google, and there may be inaccurate descriptions, strange or offensive expressions.
+If you are a native English speaker, some corrections to the documentation are welcome.

 ## Sponsor this project

 You can sponsor my project on [this page](https://github.com/crazywhalecc/crazywhalecc/blob/master/FUNDING.md).